Why do keycap sets have so many copies of the backslash‑pipe (\|) key?

 This is the basic alphanumeric block of a normal keyboard with an English (USA) national layout laid on top.
 In row 2, between the Backspace and horizontal (“ANSI”) Enter keys, there is a backslash‑pipe key, 1.5U in size.

 Almost all keycap sets are designed with the primary goal of covering an English (USA) national layout over a physical alphanumeric block with an ANSI layout (this besides other differences the covered form factors or physical layouts may have elsewhere, like the presence of a numeric keypad or the placement of the navigation keys), and thus, there will almost always be a 1.5U row 2 backslash‑pipe keycap present.

 Some keycap sets have just one color for all the keycaps (in GMK White on Black, for example, all keys are black with a white legend); others have one color combination for alphanumeric keycaps (“alphas”) and another for the modifiers (“mods”) (like DSA Penumbra and GMK Jamón do).
-Out of aesthetic considerations, most of the keycap sets in the latter group include “mod-colored” versions of the 1.0U row 1 backquote‑tilde (`~) key and of the 1.5U row 2 backslash‑pipe key.
+Out of aesthetic considerations, most of the keycap sets in the latter group include “mod-colored” versions of the 1.0U row 1 backquote‑tilde (`~) and the 1.5U row 2 backslash‑pipe keycaps.

-Keyboards can have a horizontal (“ANSI”) Enter key or a vertical (“ISO”) Enter key instead; although the former is nowadays ubiquitous in the keyboards sold and used within the United States of America, the latter is just as valid for keyboards with the English (USA) layout, and it’s not difficult to find older keyboards of this kind, be them compact, full-size or battlecruisers (and that’s restricting the search to PC keyboards; the vast majority of terminal keyboards used vertical Enter keys, with this being the only actual option in the Dec layout and IBM’s battleship layout, which were by far the two most common terminal keyboard layouts).
+Keyboards can have a horizontal (“ANSI”) Enter key or a vertical (“ISO”) Enter key instead; although the former is nowadays ubiquitous in the keyboards sold and used within the United States of America, the latter is just as valid for keyboards with the English (USA) layout, and it’s not difficult to find keyboards of this kind, old or new, be them compact, full-size or battlecruisers (and that’s restricting the search to PC keyboards; the vast majority of terminal keyboards used vertical Enter keys, with this being the only actual option in the Dec layout and IBM’s battleship layout, which were by far the two most common terminal keyboard layouts).

-When a keyboard has a vertical Enter key instead of a horizontal one, it “pushes” the backslash‑pipe key to the leftmost area it formerly occupied; a keycap set with full support for the English (USA) national layout will provide a 1.0U row 3 backslash‑pipe key to cover this.
+When a keyboard has a vertical Enter key instead of a horizontal one, it “pushes” the backslash‑pipe key to the leftmost area it formerly occupied; a keycap set with full support for the English (USA) national layout will provide a 1.0U row 3 backslash‑pipe keycap to cover this.